+Dr. Chudik is facile with arthroscopic repair of humeral avulsion of the glenohumeral ligaments (HAGL) following shoulder dislocations.
+A procedure most commonly performed through open surgery.
 Dr. Chudik utilizes an arthroscopic approach through small incisions (arthroscopic portals) to repair the torn tissues.
 He repairs the tissues to the humerus with sutures and sometimes small bio-absorbable anchors.
 The anchors are inserted into the humerus and the sutures attached to the anchor are passed through the torn ligaments and tied to reattach the tissue.
 Immobilization in a sling for six weeks following surgery allows the torn capsule and ligaments to heal in proper position.
 By approximately four to six months following surgery, the repair site has healed and shoulder motion, strength and function are restored to allow a full return to activities.

-Orthopaedic Surgery & Sports Medicine Teaching & Research Foundation otrfund.org 630-324-0402 ● contactus@chudikmd.com stevenchudikmd.com
+630-324-0402 ● contactus@chudikmd.com stevenchudikmd.com